-US appeals court blocks Trump birth control coverage rules
+Court: Trump can’t let companies deny birth control coverage

-SAN FRANCISCO (AP) — A U.S. appeals court Thursday blocked rules by the Trump administration allowing more employers to opt out of providing women with no-cost birth control.
+SAN FRANCISCO (AP) — A divided U.S. appeals court Thursday blocked rules by the Trump administration that allowed more employers to opt out of providing women with no-cost birth control.

-States were likely to succeed on their claim that the changes to President Barack Obama’s health care law were made without required notice and public comment, a divided, three-judge panel of the 9th U.S. Circuit Court of Appeals said.
+States were likely to succeed on their claim that the changes to President Barack Obama’s health care law were made without required notice and public comment, a panel of the 9th U.S. Circuit Court of Appeals said in a 2-1 decision.

-The panel upheld a preliminary injunction against the rules issued by a lower court judge last year.
+The majority upheld a preliminary injunction against the rules issued by a lower court judge last year.
+It, however, limited the scope of the injunction, applying it only to the five states in the lawsuit and not the entire country.

 An email to the Justice Department seeking comment was not immediately returned.

 Most Read Nation & World Stories